 The total hours worked per week in the profession.

-A PBS/RPBS prescription is classified as under co-payment when there is no government subsidy as the dispensed price of the prescription does not exceed the patient co-payment.
-The PBS/RPBS do not cover medicines supplied to public hospital inpatients, over-the-counter medicines or private prescriptions.
+A PBS/RPBS prescription is classified as under co-payment when there is no government subsidy as the dispensed price of the prescription does not exceed the patient co-payment, and the patient pays the full cost of the medication.

 ABS 2008.
 Australian Bureau of Statistics (ABS) 2008: Index of Relative Socio-Economics Disadvantage (IRSD).
 Canberra.
 Viewed March 2015.